d2l-ai/d2l-en/chapter_builders-guide/use-gpu.md

 It will return `Z` instead of making a copy and allocating new memory.
 :end_tab:

+:begin_tab:`jax`
+Imagine that your variable `Z` already lives on your second GPU.
+What happens if we still call `Z2 = Z` under the same device scope?
+It will return `Z` instead of making a copy and allocating new memory.
+:end_tab:

 ```{.python .input}
 %%tab mxnet
 Z.as_in_ctx(try_gpu(1)) is Z